 After four years of faithful intercession, Pastor Stavros’s prayers were answered.

-Thanks to the generosity of people around the world, GFA-supported workers arranged for Alarick’s village to receive a Jesus Well at no cost to the community.
+Thanks to the generosity of people around the world, Gospel for Asia (GFA)-supported workers arranged for Alarick’s village to receive a Jesus Well at no cost to the community.

 Sitting atop enclosed pipes that dive deep into the low water table, the bore well now gushes clean water all year long.